prebid/Prebid.js/modules/qortexRtdProvider.md

 The Qortex RTD module appends contextual segments to the bidding object based on the content of a page using the Qortex API.

-Upon load, the Qortex context API will analyze the bidder page (video, text, image, etc.) and will return a [Content object](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=26).
+If the `Qortex Group Id` provided during configuration is active and enabled for bid enrichment, the Qortex context API will analyze the bidder page (video, text, image, etc.) and will return a [Content object](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=26).
 The module will then merge that object into the appropriate bidders' `ortb2.site.content`, which can be used by prebid adapters that use `site.content` data.

 ## Build